Christopher Hyatt: Academic career

 Alan Miller was trained in experimental and clinical psychology and practiced as a psychotherapist.
 The 18 units earned from his military GED towards his first academic career were used at Los Angeles City College, where he studied accounting for two years.
 He later changed his graduate to General Psychology, earning master's degrees in experimental psychology and medical education and Counseling.
 He was a member of a Freudian clinic in Southern California.
 He spent almost a year studying hypnosis at the Hypnosis Motivation Institute in Los Angeles and also studied hypnosis at the University of California, Irvine.
-Miller possessed Ph.D.s in both clinical psychology and human behavior and was a Postdoctoral researcher in Criminal Justice.
+Miller held PhDs in both clinical psychology and human behavior and was a Postdoctoral researcher in Criminal Justice.
 Some of his techniques blended Reichian physiotherapy and tantric yoga.
 He also incorporated hypnosis alongside his bodywork with patients and students.
 In the late 1960s and early 1970s, Alan R. Miller's research was published in various peer-reviewed articles and professional journals.

-According to the Original Falcon Press website: "He fled academia and state sponsored psychology to become an explorer of the human mind."